Loren Gold: Works

 In 2015, Gold released his first instructional book for Alfred Music.
-Entitled Sitting In: Blues Piano, it features backing tracks and improv lessons, and includes progressions in essential blues styles, like boogie woogie, shuffle, gospel, blues-rock, swing blues, and others.
+Entitled Sitting In: Blues Piano, it features backing tracks and improvisation lessons, and includes progressions in essential blues styles like boogie woogie, shuffle, gospel, blues-rock, and swing blues.
 Audio recordings contain sample solos, while the book provides tips focusing on scales, modes, comping patterns, and other ideas for developing an authentic blues vocabulary.
 The recordings feature a live band with piano, guitar, bass, harmonica, and drums.

-A second book released in 2016, entitled Sitting In: Rock Piano, follows a similar format to the blues book.
+A second book was released in 2016, entitled Sitting In: Rock Piano, follows a similar format to the blues book.